 (d) r and s have the same number of tuples

 Answer: (a).
 FROM r, s forms the Cartesian product, so every tuple of r appears at least once only if s is non-empty.
 Projecting w, x with DISTINCT then collapses the copies, but it also merges any duplicate rows already in r.
-So r must itself be duplicate-free and s non-empty (see the solved page).
+So r must itself be duplicate-free and s non-empty (see the full solution).

 Q4.
 Which one is a DCL command in SQL?
 (Bihar STET 2019)